 James Carville, not happy.

-He was uh he was uh did a radio interview recently.
+He did a radio interview recently.

-He said, Everything worries me in this environment.
+He said, everything worries me in this environment.

-Nobody's gotten elected with these kinds of numbers, talking about Obama.
+Nobody's gotten elected with these kinds of numbers talking about Obama.

 I'm worried the general election.